uroshima/study-guide-notes/javascript.md

 Function declarations are completely hoisted.
 This means that a declared function can be called before it is defined.
 Variables are partially hoisted. var declarations are hoisted but not its assignments. let and const are not hoisted.

+What is a pure function?
+Impure function?
+An impure function is a function that mutates variables/state/data outside of it’s lexical scope, thus deeming it “impure” for this reason.
+A pure function is much easier to comprehend, especially as our codebase may scale, as well as role-based functions that do one job and do it well.
+Pure functions don’t modify external variables/state/data outside of the scope, and returns the same output given the same input.
+Therefore it is deemed “pure”.